About the Program

 Electronic Art & Animation Studio

 Electronic Art & Animation students use the shared Art & Design Computer Studio, which includes four labs, two for laptops and two equipped with Apple computers, large flat-screen displays, Wacom drawing tablets, and scanners.
-Students have access to industry-standard software such as Adobe Creative Suite, Maxon Cinema4D, ZBrush, Substance Painter, Unity3D, Final Cut Pro, and more.
+Students have access to industry-standard software such as Adobe Creative Suite, Maxon Cinema4D, ZBrush, Substance Painter, Final Cut Pro, and more.

-The studio also provides a wide range of production equipment for student use, including digital cameras, video cameras, tripods, panoramic heads, 360 cameras, lighting equipment, and microphones, many of which are available for overnight checkout.
+The studio also provides a wide range of production equipment for student use, including digital cameras, video cameras, tripods, panoramic tripod heads, 360 cameras, lighting equipment, and microphones, many of which are available for overnight checkout.
 Printing options include a large-format inkjet printer, mid-sized pre-press inkjet printers, and color laser printing.

 Electronic Art & Animation FAQ

+Electronic Art & Animation is not a dedicated emphasis in the School of Art & Design.
+Students wishing to pursue studies in Electronic Art & Animation support that interest with related media to support Electronic Art & Animation, such as Digital Cinema, Illustration, and Graphic Design.
 Most Electronic Art & Animation students pursue the Bachelor of Fine Arts (BFA) degree, which includes more studio credit hours than the BA or BS options.
-The Bachelor of Arts (BA) or Bachelor of Science (BS) degrees allow students to combine their major with a minor in another field.
+The Bachelor of Arts (BA) or Bachelor of Science (BS) degrees allow students to combine their major with a minor or studies in another field.

 For information on general University admission requirements, contact the Admissions Office.